Best Betta Fish Plants

 Choosing between Java Fern and Anubias can be challenging because each has its own set of pros and cons.
 Anubias is highly hardy but quite sensitive to algae, whereas Java Fern is less susceptible to algae but very sensitive when moved around or to a new setup.

-I prefer Anubias because, although Java Fern can be too delicate, larger Anubias plants are more resilient to algae.
+I prefer Anubias over Java Fern, even though it’s a bit delicate.
+Larger Anubias plants are more resilient to algae.
 Some people find Anubias tends to rot while Java Fern thrives; for others, the case may be the opposite.
 Java Fern also tends to develop spotted and dying leaves more frequently.
 Another difference is that Java Fern grows much faster than Anubias.
 However, Java Fern’s leaves can melt quickly if moved too often, making it more fragile and sensitive than Anubias.

 4. Marimo Moss Balls (Aegagropila Linnaei)